RoboFTC/roboftc.github.io/cad/activeintake.md

-# RoboFTC Active Intake Design
+# RoboFTC Active Intake Design | Rick - 16021

 We have designed an active intake for the 2024-2025 FTC Robotics Season, Into The Deep available to download as a .step file.